huggingface/peft/docs/source/task_guides/semantic-similarity-lora.md

         )
 ```

-Here's what the full set of script arguments may look like when running in Colab on a V100 GPU with Standard RAM:
+Here's what a full set of script arguments may look like when running in Colab on a V100 GPU with standard RAM:

 ```bash
 accelerate launch \